zowe/docs-site/docs/user-guide/api-mediation/use-graphql-api.md

 ) and [Routing Requests to REST API](user-guide/api-mediation/routing-requests-to-rest-apis.md).
 The Zowe itself doesn't provide any GraphQL API as of now.
 The example of routing applies only to services extending API ML that provides the GraphQL APIs

 For information about how to use GraphQL, see the product documentation.
+The Best practices are available here: [https://graphql.org/learn/best-practices/](https://graphql.org/learn/best-practices/).
+The information on how do you use HTTP to deliver GraphQL interfaces are here: [https://graphql.org/learn/serving-over-http/](https://graphql.org/learn/serving-over-http/)

 ## Routing to GraphQL example